 1. Foxit PhantomPDF

-Also, PhantomPDF is compatible with assistive technologies.
-Which simply means that when you create or edit a PDF document using PhantomPDF, it can be used by the people with disabilities via the assistive technologies.
+Additionally, PhantomPDF is compatible with assistive technologies.
+This means that when you create or edit a PDF document using PhantomPDF, it can be used by people with disabilities via assistive technologies.

-All in all, if you are looking for a feature filled PDF editor for Windows and don’t mind the price tag, give it a try.
+If you are looking for a feature-filled PDF editor for Windows and don’t mind the price tag, give it a try.
 After all, there is a free full-featured 14-day trial available.

 Price: PhantomPDF is a paid software that costs a one-time fee of $129.